harvester/docs/versioned_docs/version-v1.2/troubleshooting/os.md

 }
 ```

-The id of the above entry is `cos-debug`.
-We can then set the default entry by:
+The id of the above entry is `debug`.
+We can then set the default entry by running:

 ```
+# mount -o remount,rw /run/initramfs/cos-state
-# grub2-editenv /oem/grubenv set saved_entry=cos-debug
+# grub2-editenv /run/initramfs/cos-state/grub_oem_env set saved_entry=debug
 ```

+This change can be reverted later if necessary by running `grub2-editenv /run/initramfs/cos-state/grub_oem_env unset saved_entry`

 ## How to debug a system crash or hang

 ### Collect crash log